millanp95/DeLUCS/README.md

 ### 3. Train the model.

-* For training DeLUCS to cluster your own data:
+* For training DeLUCS to cluster your own data (No ground truth available):
 	```
 	python TrainDeLUCS.py --data_dir=<PATH_of_computed_mimics> --out_dir=<OUTPURDIR>
 	```